AdedoyinAA/Capstone-Project/README.md

 ### User-Story-10
 ```
-I want to be able to load the combined player information and salaries dataset into the Pagila SQl database,
+I want to be able to load the combined player information and salaries dataset into the Pagila SQL database,
 so that it can be queried for visualisations and insights.
 ```
 #### User-Story-10 Acceptance Criteria